MathieuNls/bianca/bianca.md

 To build on this work, we need to conduct a human study with developers in order to gather their feedback on the approach.
 These feedbacks will help us to fine-tune the approach.
 Also, we want to improve BIANCA to support Type 4 clones to further improve  accuracy .

-# Reproduction Package

-We provide a reproduction package for this paper.
-Our reproduction package is available at [http://bit.ly/bianca-icse](http://bit.ly/bianca-icse) and provides the data at different stages of processing (initial, after clustering, final result) in addition to scripts and code used.

 \newpage